-You can use business databases such as the ABI/INFORM Collection and Business Source Complete to conduct market research.
+You can use business databases such as ABI/INFORM Collection and Business Source Ultimate to conduct market research.
 Depending on your research topic, there are many different terms that may be useful for your searches.
 These terms include:

 |brand choice||consumer research||marketing strategy|

 |brand loyalty||customer loyalty||product acceptance|

 For your research, you may want to combine some of these terms and/or search for variations of the terms.

 For example, searching for "market* research" -- with an asterisk at the end of market -- will find documents that contain the phrase market research as well as documents that contain the phrase marketing research.

 So to find documents that discuss research regarding people who buy gluten-free products, for example, you could search for ("market* research" OR "consumer research") AND ("gluten free" OR gluten-free)

 Keep in mind that you may need to try many different search terms to find useful information.
 For example, if you wanted to conduct market research related to sneakers, you might need to search using some synonyms/related terms, such as tennis shoes, athletic shoes, running shoes, etc. -- or you might need to use a broader term, such as footwear.

 Information about trends/forecasts/predictions related to your topic may be useful for your research.
 You can search for documents that discuss these topics by searching in relevant UMGC Library databases for [your topic] AND (trend* OR forecast* OR predict*).

 It may also be useful for your research to find sales data -- but be aware that such data may not be widely available.
 You can search for available sales data in relevant UMGC Library databases by searching for [your topic] AND sales, but you should also search the free Web for sales data since these may appear on a company's website, etc.